Blog

 Wabash County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 28.

-Wabash County County sits in USDA Zone 6b.
+Wabash County sits in USDA Zone 6b.
 Ranunculus grows reliably in zones 6a through 10b, so it's a good fit here.

-Can Ranunculus grow in Wabash County County's climate?
+Can Ranunculus grow in Wabash County's climate?

 🌱